Tachyonic and parametric instabilities in an extended bosonic Josephson junction: Experimental feasibility

-In this section, we outline the requirements for experimentally investigating the $\pi$-state dynamics studied in this work.
-For a quantitative comparison with realistic experimental parameters, we refer to Fig.~\ref{fig:phasespaceportrait} and Eqs.~\eqref{eq:lower_bound} and \eqref{eq:upper_bound}.
-These define the necessary conditions $\Lambda \in (\Lambda_b, \Lambda_u)$ for the appearance of the $\pi$-oscillations in the dimensionless $(\Lambda, z_0)$ space.
-In general, its stability is determined by the appearance of non-trivial scattering solutions related to the emission of correlated pairs of excitations, as explained in Sec.~\ref{Sec:Fluctuations}.
-Therefore, by increasing the system size $L$ along the extended direction of the bosonic Josephson Junction, the system transitions from stable $\pi$-oscillations, as predicted by the two-mode (mean-field) model, to the reported instabilities.
-The specific parameter regimes we considered in the previous sections are readily implementable in present-day experiments with quasi-1D Bose gases \cite{Pigneur2020}.
-However, our analysis so far has been based on a more idealized scenario than actual experiments.
-In the following, we will explain and justify the approximation to the homogeneous quasi 1D model Eq.~\eqref{eq:Hamiltonian1D}, discuss the preparation of the $\pi$-state and the experimental measurement procedure, and lastly, show the persistence of the predicted dynamics at finite temperature.
+In this section, we outline the requirements needed to fulfill to investigate experimentally the $\pi$-trapped state dynamics studied in this work.
+The parameter regimes required to be reached can be inferred from Figs.~\ref{fig:dynamical_regimes} and~\ref{fig:phasespaceportrait}, and Eqs.~\eqref{eq:lower_bound} and \eqref{eq:upper_bound}.
+These define the necessary initial conditions $z_0$ and $\Lambda \in (\Lambda_b(z_0), \Lambda_u(z_0))$ for the appearance of the $\pi$-oscillations in the dimensionless $(\Lambda, z_0)$ space for $\langle z \rangle_t > 0$.
+These specific parameter regimes are readily implementable in present-day experiments with one-dimensional Bose gases on Atomchip \cite{Pigneur2020}.

+As discussed above (see Sec.~\ref{Sec:Fluctuations}), the stability of the $\pi$-trapped state dynamics is determined by the appearance of non-trivial scattering solutions related to the emission of correlated pairs of excitations.
+Increasing the system size $L$ along the extended direction of the bosonic Josephson junction, the system transitions from stable $\pi$-oscillations, as predicted by the two-mode (mean-field) model, to the reported instabilities.